raspberrypilearning/flower-generator/en/step_8.md

 --- task ---

-Right-click on the Flower sprite and `hide`{:class="blocklooks"} it so it doesn't appear on the stage.
-(You can show the sprite again if you need to see where it is.)
+Right-click on the Flower sprite and `hide`{:class="blocklooks"} it so it doesn't appear on the Stage.
+(You can `show`{:class="blocklooks"} the sprite again if you need to see where it is.)

 --- /task ---

 --- task ---

-Now draw a row of these flowers across the top of the stage.
-Here's an example, but you might need to adjust the numbers to work with your flower:
+Now draw a row of these flowers across the top of the Stage.
+Here is some example code, in which you might need to adjust the numbers so it work with your flower:

 ![flower sprite](images/flower-sprite.png)